 Accident investigations will be undertaken using the appropriate accident report form.
-On conclusion, any remedial actions should be implemented where reasonably practicable, to prevent reoccurrence so improving workplace standards, procedures and training requirements.
+On conclusion, any remedial actions should be implemented where reasonably practicable, to prevent recurrence so improving workplace standards, procedures and training requirements.

-ACTIONS TO TAKE IN THE EVENT OF A SERIOUS ACCIDENT/INCIDENT
+ACTIONS TO TAKE IN THE EVENT OF A SERIOUS / SPECIFIED ACCIDENT OR INCIDENT

-- Preserve the scene (but make safe);
+- Preserve the scene (but make safe)

-- Take photographs;
+- Take photographs

-- Prepare a sketch plan with measurements;
+- Prepare a sketch plan with measurements

-- Take names and details of all witnesses;
+- Take names and details of all witnesses

-- Obtain all relevant documentation;
+- Obtain all relevant documentation

+- Notify Company Operations Director

-- Notify H&S consultant & insurance brokers;
+- Notify H&S consultant and insurance brokers

-- Notify solicitors;
+- Notify solicitors

-- Commence internal investigation;
+- Commence internal investigation

-- Complete RIDDOR report;
+- Complete RIDDOR report (see below for further details)

-- Appoint a designated person to speak to the investigating authority on the company's behalf;
+- Appoint a designated person to speak to the investigating authority on the company's behalf

-- Inform employees not to speak on behalf of the company without consent;
+- Inform employees not to speak on behalf of the company without consent

-- Consider how to deal with media.
+- Consider how to deal with media